 In 2016, the United Kingdom voted to leave the international community with their “Brexit” vote.
 Our “Calexit” referendum is about California joining the international community.
 You have a big decision to make.

 THE CASE FOR INDEPENDENCE IN 9 SIMPLE POINTS

 Being a U.S. state is no longer serving California’s best interests.
 On issues ranging from peace and security to natural resources and the environment, it has become increasingly true that California would be better off as an independent country.
 Here’s a summary of why we think so.

 The U.S. Government spends more on its military than the next several countries combined.
 Not only is California forced to subsidize this massive military budget with our taxes, but Californians are sent off to fight in wars that often do more to perpetuate terrorism than to abate it.
 The only reason terrorists might want to attack us is because we are part of the United States and are guilty by association.
 Not being a part of that country will make California a less likely target of retaliation by its enemies.

 California’s electoral votes haven’t affected a presidential election since 1876.
 On top of that, presidential election results are often known before our votes are even counted.
 So, why should we keep subjecting ourselves to presidents we play no role in electing, to 382 representatives and 98 senators we can’t vote for, and all the government officials and federal judges appointed by those very same people we don’t elect.

 3. TRADE AND REGULATION

 The U.S. Government maintains a burdensome trade system that hurts California’s economy by making trade more difficult and more expensive for California’s businesses.
 As long as California remains within this burdensome trade system, we will never be able to capitalize on the trade and investment opportunities that would be available to us as an independent country.
-On top of that, the United States is dragging California into the Trans-Pacific Partnership agreement which conflicts with our values.

 4. DEBT AND TAXES